StreamSets Data Processing Addendum or (DPA)

 (b) Data Protection Impact Assessment.
 To the extent StreamSets is required under applicable Data Protection Law, StreamSets shall (at Customer’s expense) provide reasonably requested information regarding StreamSets processing of Customer Personal Data under the Agreement to enable the Customer to carry out data protection impact assessments or prior consultations with data protection authorities as required by Law.

 8.2 California.
 This Section 8.2 applies to Customer Personal Data constituting “personal information” under the CCPA.
 For purposes of such personal information, Customer is a business and StreamSets is a service provider appointed by Customer to process Customer Personal Data as permitted under the Agreement (including this DPA) and the CCPA.
-Customer’s transfer of Customer Personal Data to StreamSets is not a sale nor is it sharing and StreamSets provides no monetary or other valuable consideration to Customer in exchange for Customer Personal Data.
-Except as otherwise instructed by Customer, StreamSets will not (a) sell the personal information or (b) collect, retain, use or disclose the personal information for any purpose (including any commercial purpose) other than to provide the Service under the Agreement, including as described in Sections 4.1 (Pipeline Data) and 4.2 (Configuration Data).
-As applicable to the Service, StreamSets will reasonably assist Customer with any verifiable consumer requests to retrieve or delete the consumers’ personal information.
+Customer’s transfer of Customer Personal Data to StreamSets is not a “sale” nor is it “sharing”, and StreamSets provides no monetary or other valuable consideration to Customer in exchange for Customer Personal Data.
+As applicable to the Service, StreamSets will reasonably assist Customer with any verifiable consumer requests to retrieve, know, correct, or delete consumers’ personal information.
+Parties further agree as follows: